google/libphonenumber/FAQ.md

 libphonenumber does not support M2M numbers at the moment, but might in the future.

-One of the reasons libphonenumber doesn't supported M2M so far is because no one could explain their use to us sufficiently.
+One of the reasons libphonenumber doesn't support M2M so far is because no one could explain their use to us sufficiently.

 We don't require that a number to be supported by the library has a human at the